"Working collectively today to build a better tomorrow."

 A 501c3 public charity formed to restore, strengthen and preserve the economic interests and historic integrity of Cleveland's Lee-Seville neighborhood, formerly known as Miles Heights Village.

-The oldest active community block club organization in Cleveland, a 501c3 public charity working collaboratively to advocate for the interests of all residents of The Lee-Seville neighborhood.
+Incorporated in 1958, the oldest active community block club organization in Cleveland, a 501c3 public charity working collaboratively to advocate for the interests of all Lee-Seville residents.

 Through partnerships with residents, businesses, and public stakeholders, MHDC works to preserve the character of this historic neighborhood while paving the way for a thriving, sustainable future.
 Together, we are building a stronger, more vibrant Lee-Seville, one project, one family, and one business at a time.
 Click here to learn more about us.